FluroTec Barrier Film and the importance of packaging in drug safety.

 What is FluroTec coating?

 FluroTec barrier film uses B2-coating technology that maintains closure integrity and minimizes contact between drugs and the closure to maintain stability and strength of drugs.
-This is critical to cost savings and preserving the integrity of drugs from manufacturing through patient receipt.
+The importance of pharmaceutical packing is critical to cost savings and preserving the integrity of drugs from manufacturing through patient receipt.

 Talk to your Farris Labs representative today for more information on choosing the right option for your product and your patients.